 It seems there are a couple bugs here:

-- The Essentials sever tries to send an unscheduled health report at the beginning of Daylight Savings Time.
+- The Essentials sever tries to send an unscheduled health report at the end of Daylight Savings Time.

-- The Essentials sever cannot send email after the change to Daylight Savings Time.
+- The Essentials sever cannot send email after the end of Daylight Savings Time.

 Fortunately the workaround is simple: restart the Windows Server Essentials Management service.